 Do you ever wonder if your bike tires are properly inflated?
-You're not alone — most cyclists don't know much past how to add air (and even that can sometimes be tricky).
-Once you read through this guide, you'll be able to pump your bike tire correctly, without problems, before every ride.
+You're not alone — most cyclists aren’t exactly sure.
+That’s why we’ve put together this handy little guide.
+Once you read it through, you'll be able to pump your bike tire correctly, without problems, whenever it’s needed.

-Step 1: Locate the P.S.I.
-Labeled on Your Tire
+Step 1: Locate the Recommended Inflation Pressure on Your Tire

-Every tire has a maximum inflation recommendation (in Pounds per Square Inch - P.S.I.) labeled on the side of the tire.
-Use this number to how much air your road, mountain, cruiser, or hybrid bike needs (different bike tires require different P.S.I.).
+Every tire has a maximum inflation recommendation (usually in PSI or bars) labeled on the side of the tire.
+This number tells you how much air your road, mountain, cruiser, or hybrid bike needs (different bike tires require different inflation pressures).

 If you follow this number, you will be good to go.
 Riding with your tire pressure too low can lead to pinch flats.
 Pinch flats happen when you hit a bump with an underinflated tire and the tube gets pinched between rim and tire casing.
 The tube tears in two spots and looks like a snake bite.
-Conversely, riding your tires too high can make the ride feel bumpy and harsh.
+Conversely, riding with too much pressure can result in poor traction, and may make the ride feel bumpy and harsh.

 Pro Tip: Different styles of bikes and tires have different recommended PSI ranges.